 - any personal data in our possession to suppliers which host the servers on which our data is stored, or to freelance staff whose duties involve handling the relevant personal data;

-- correspondence data to providers of email or email marketing services;
+- correspondence data to providers of email, email marketing or physical delivery/courier services;

 - payments data to our payment processing service providers (such as Stripe);